How to Install ClamAV on Fedora

 sudo clamscan -r -i --move=/home/USER/infected /home/

-Remember to replace USER with your actual username.
-Additionally, before running the scan, create the quarantine directory first with mkdir -p /home/USER/infected.
+Replace USER with your actual username.
+Before running the scan, create the quarantine directory first with mkdir -p /home/USER/infected.

 Limit ClamAV CPU Usage

 ClamAV can be CPU-intensive during scanning, which may be problematic for systems with limited or older hardware.
-Consequently, to limit CPU usage during the scan, use the nice command before each ClamAV command.
+To limit CPU usage during scans, use the nice command before each ClamAV command.

 sudo nice -n 15 clamscan --bell -i -r /home

-With this setting, ClamAV will maximize CPU usage when nothing else is using the CPU.
-However, if another process with a higher priority requires CPU, then clamscan will scale down effectively to allow the other process to take priority.
+With this setting, ClamAV maximizes CPU usage when nothing else uses the CPU.
+If another process with a higher priority requires CPU, clamscan scales down to allow that process to take priority.

-Keep in mind that ClamAV focuses on file-based malware detection.
-For comprehensive protection, complement it with chkrootkit to detect rootkit modifications and intrusion prevention tools like Fail2ban for comprehensive system security.
+ClamAV focuses on file-based malware detection.
+For comprehensive protection, complement it with chkrootkit to detect rootkit modifications and Fail2ban with firewalld to block brute-force attacks.
+Combined with SSH hardening, these tools provide layered security for your Fedora system.

 Schedule Automatic Scans with Cron